 Kervran found that an analysis of incubated chicken eggs revealed that hatched chick's contained 400% more calcium than did the egg from which they came.
-Examination of eggs prior to incubation, revealed the yoke and the white to be separated from the shill by a membrane rich in organic silica.
-After incubation, the membrane was no longer present.
-The silica had transmutated into calcium, which accounted for the four fold increase of calcium in the hatched chicks.
+Examination of eggs prior to incubation revealed the yoke and the white to be separated from the shell by a membrane rich in organic silica.
+After incubation the membrane was no longer present.
+The silica had transmutated into calcium, which accounted for the four-fold increase of calcium in the hatched chicks.

 Absence Of Silica In Conjunction With Degenerative Disease